xinlin-z/pingip/README.md

 # pingip

 It's a ping scan tool that can ping a network and find out all ip addresses of host which responded.
 Pingip uses `ping` command to do it's job.
-Below are usage examples and parameters explanation.
+This tool can help find out all the ip assigned in your network in a fly.
+Below are usage examples and parameters explanations.

 ```shell
 $ python3 pingip.py -h